subtub/submachine/README.md

 ## Information
 The ```submachine``` is intended for a variety of development environments.
-Whether you use a static site builds from Jekyll or a Node.JS server
-touches the ```submachine``` has all tools on board for these tasks to be solved.
+Whether you use static site builds from Jekyll or a Node.JS server, the ```submachine``` has all the tools on board for these tasks to be solved.

 This repository is used to develop and package the ```submachine``` VM.
 The ```submachine``` is based on Ubuntu [precise64](http://files.vagrantup.com/precise64.box).